Xorshift: xoshiro

-xoshiro and xoroshiro use rotations in addition to shifts.
+xoshiro (short for "xor, shift, rotate") and xoroshiro (short for "xor, rotate, shift, rotate") use rotations in addition to shifts.
 According to Vigna, they are faster and produce better quality output than xorshift.

 This class of generator has variants for 32-bit and 64-bit integer and floating point output; for floating point, one takes the upper 53 bits (for binary64) or the upper 23 bits (for binary32), since the upper bits are of better quality than the lower bits in the floating point generators.
 The algorithms also include a jump function, which sets the state forward by some number of steps – usually a power of two that allows many threads of execution to start at distinct initial states.

 For 32-bit output, xoshiro128** and xoshiro128+ are exactly equivalent to xoshiro256** and xoshiro256+, with uint32_t in place of uint64_t, and with different shift/rotate constants.

 More recently, the xoshiro++ generators have been made as an alternative to the xoshiro** generators.
-They are used in some implementations of Fortran compilers such as GNU Fortran, Java, and Julia.
+They are used in some implementations of Fortran compilers such as GNU Fortran, and in Java, and Julia.